Microverse-Fullstack-Program/JavaScript-Capstone/README.md

 # 📖 [JavaScript Capstone] <a name="about-project"></a>

-> A **Museum of Art** API-based webapp built during the Microverse online program as part of JavaScript module Capstone project in a team of two person.
-The purpose of project was to provide hand on experience on javascript, unit-testing and API.
-The app is built using the frontend technologies HTML, CSS and JavaScript.
+> A **Museum of Art** is website built during the Microverse online program as part of the JavaScript module Capstone project by a team of two people.
+The purpose of the project was to provide hand on experience in javascript, unit-testing, and API.
+The app is built using the frontend technologies HTML, CSS, and JavaScript.

 **[JavaScript Capstone]**